 All property photos

-Beautifully designed for indoor/ outdoor entertaining and everyday living experiences, and enjoying lovely outlooks over the City and to the Golden Gate Bridge, this is a wonderfully chic urban oasis in the heart of one of San Francisco’s most desirable residential neighborhoods…
+Beautifully designed for indoor/ outdoor entertaining and everyday living experiences, and enjoying lovely outlooks over the City and to the Golden Gate Bridge, this is a wonderfully chic and lush urban oasis in the heart of one of San Francisco’s most desirable residential neighborhoods…

 - Rare, level, 2-car side by side garage with hot and cold water outlets and ample built-in storage